We want to help you afford Camp!

 The amount of time and effort you put into your fundraising should reflect the amount of success.

 TSUGA provides several options for confidential assistance (or “Camperships”) for financial support to attend camp.
 Camperships are awarded as full or partial credit for camp fees.

 - Installment payments: You can pay your camper’s fee in installments—weekly, monthly, or in as many installments as you need.
 You can even set them up to recur automatically on dates you choose.
 The option to schedule installment payments of $50 on the 1st of each month appears on the registration form.
 To choose a different amount or date please email the camp directly.
-Oregon Summer Star or Camp Two Roads
+Oregon Summer Star

 - Camperships (scholarships): Tsuga Community Commission makes a limited number of ‘Camperships’ available for those who need assistance.
 All families needing support are encouraged to apply.
 An online application may be accessed here: Financial Aid